Sat January 7, 2012

 "One experiment nature made was to have certain species that eat nothing but meat," Beauchamp told The Salt.
 "How that shapes their sensory world can tell us something about how the sensory world of everyone, including humans, is constrained by biology."

 It's a good thing that cats don't crave sweets; they aren't physically able to digest carbohydrates.

-But veterinarians say that neither dogs or cats should eat mushrooms, and the North American Mycological Association warns that both dogs and cats are attracted by the odor of wild mushrooms, and can be poisoned as a result.
+But veterinarians say that neither dogs nor cats should eat mushrooms, and the North American Mycological Association warns that both dogs and cats are attracted by the odor of wild mushrooms and can be poisoned as a result.

-The Salt cottoned onto this story thanks to Jef Akst, who wrote about Ellen Jacobson and her mushroom-craving cats the current edition of The Scientist.
-She had found the story thanks to two researchers who had seen Jacobson's article in a mycological newsletter out in Colorado, and wrote about it in a scientific journal.
+The Salt cottoned onto this story thanks to Jef Akst, who wrote about Ellen Jacobson and her mushroom-craving cats in the current edition of The Scientist.
+She had found the story thanks to two researchers who had seen Jacobson's article in a mycological newsletter out in Colorado and written about it in a scientific journal.

 So you never know where you're going to find a story that solves a mystery involving felines, fungi and taste.